pingcap/docs-cn/dev/reference/tools/loader.md

 ## Why did we develop Loader?

-Since tools like mysqldump will take us days to migrate massive amounts of data, we used the [mydumper/myloader suite](https://github.com/maxbube/mydumper) to multi-thread export and import data.
-During the process, we found that mydumper works well.
+Since tools like mysqldump will take us days to migrate massive amounts of data, we used the [Mydumper/myloader suite](https://github.com/maxbube/mydumper) to multi-thread export and import data.
+During the process, we found that Mydumper works well.
 However, as myloader lacks functions of error retry and savepoint, it is inconvenient for us to use.
-Therefore, we developed loader, which reads the output data files of mydumper and imports data to TiDB through the MySQL protocol.
+Therefore, we developed loader, which reads the output data files of Mydumper and imports data to TiDB through the MySQL protocol.

 ## What can Loader do?